lthms/spatial-shell/README.md

 bindsym $mod+h exec $spatialmsg "split increment"
 ```

-It is also possible to customize `spatial` itself, by creating a configuration
+It is also possible to customize Spatial Shell itself, by creating a
-file at at `${HOME}/.config/spatial/config`.
+configuration file at at `${HOME}/.config/spatial/config`.

 The syntax is heavily inspired by Sway’s.

-- `background "PATH"` will tell `spatial` to display the chosen background in
+- `background "PATH"` will tell Spatial Shell to display the chosen background
-  empty workspaces (using `swaybg`).
+  in empty workspaces (using `swaybg`).
-- `default focus true|false` to decide whether or not `spatial` will prefer the
+- `default focus true|false` to decide whether or not Spatial Shell will prefer
-  maximized view for first visited workspace or not.
+  the maximized view for first visited workspace or not.
 If prefixed by
   `[workspace=n]`, then the rule only affects workspace `n`.
-- `default visible windows n` will tell `spatial` to limit the number of
+- `default visible windows n` will tell Spatial Shell to limit the number of
   visible windows in first visited workspaces to `n` (when the maximized mode
   is disable).
 If prefixed by `[workspace=n]`, then the rule only affects
   workspace `n`.